-Upon advancement to candidacy, each student has a Dissertation Committee consisting of at least three faculty members (including at least two members of the graduate group), which may include the Supervisor/Advisor.
-The Dissertation Committee meets at least once annually with the student to review the student's progress.
+The dissertation committee meets at least once annually with the student to review the student's progress.
 The student prepares an Annual Dissertation Progress Report and the committee gives timely feedback (within one month) and confirms whether progress is satisfactory.
-A copy of the signed progress report is submitted to the Supervisor/Advisor and Graduate Group Chair and is documented by the school in the student's PhD Worksheet.
+A copy of the signed progress report is submitted to the Dissertation Supervisor and Graduate Group Chair and is documented by the School in the student's academic record.
+The committee feedback contributes to the determination of a mark of S (satisfactory progress) or U (unsatisfactory progress) to the student's dissertation status course (see section I.d.iii.).